pubkey/rxdb/orga/before-next-major.md

-# before next major release
+# Things do to before the next major release

 This list contains things that have to be done but will create breaking changes.